canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/patches-to-packages.rst

 :Author:      Who wrote the patch (i.e. "Jane Doe <packager@example.com>").
 :Origin:      Where this patch comes from (i.e. "upstream"), when *Author* is
               not present.
+:Bug-Ubuntu:  A link to Launchpad bug, a short form is preferred (like
+              *https://bugs.launchpad.net/bugs/XXXXXXX*).
+If there are also
+              bugs in upstream or Debian bugtrackers, add *Bug* or *Bug-Debian* headers.
 :Forwarded:   Whether the patch was forwarded upstream.
 Either "yes", "no" or
               "not-needed".
 :Last-Update: Date of the last revision (in form "YYYY-MM-DD").